verhas/javageci/MODULES.md

 This module contains an experimental code generator that lets you program your Java code with a preprocessor.
 The usability of the tool is questionable, thus this is still an experiment.

+## Recommendations

+You can have simple generators in your project in the `src/test` directory.
+More than simple generators deserve their own project.

+Generators implemented in a separate project will contain their code in the `src/main` source directory and evidently the dependencies should also have `compile` scope instead of `test`.
+The project using the generator will have a `test` scope dependency on the generator project.

+When you develop one or more generator in a separate project and you use JPMS then it is recommended to `require transitive geci.engine`.
+This will release the programs that use the generator from the burden to express their dependency on the `engine` module, which they do have if ever they use the generator.